deedeeharris/auto_whatsapper/readme.md

 ### Customizing Messages

-- Customize your messages by editing the `data/message.txt` file.
+- You can enter the text of the message within the app or by editing the `data/message.txt` file.

 ### Input Data

-- Phone numbers are read from the `data/numbers.xlsx` file.
+- Phone numbers are sourced from the data/numbers.xlsx file, whether they exist in your contacts or not.
-- Contacts/groups names are read from the `data/contacts.xlsx` file.
+- Contacts and group names are retrieved from the data/contacts.xlsx file, encompassing both saved contacts and groups of which you are a member.

 ## Logging